TitouanMelon/ENIB_Robot_Mobile_Ros2/README.md

 >[!NOTE]
 >You need to have ROS2 install to follow this tutorial (see [here](../README.md#install-ros2) to install)

-Go to your project directory and run this command
 ```
 rosdep install -i --from-path py_pubsub/py_pubsub --rosdistro humble -y
 wget https://github.com/TitouanMelon/ENIB_Robot_Mobile_Ros2/raw/main/startupCode/Camera.zip